-This course introduces the concepts of health disparities, social justice, and health equity.
-The course will overview ample instances of health disparities captured from different geographies, including the United States.
+The goal of this course is to examine the multifaceted issue of health disparities based upon race and ethnicity, gender, socioeconomic status, education, sexuality, disability, physical and mental health, geography and other factors.
+Related issues include social determinants of health, cultural competency, health literacy, advocacy, social justice and health equity.
+The course will overview examples of health disparities captured from different geographies, including the United States.
 Furthermore, the course will examine historical issues, theories on race, gender, sexuality, immigration status, and empirical data.
-The course will shed light on intermingled nature of structural inequalities and how they are reflected in health and healthcare.
-With this course, the participants will develop a deeper understanding of health disparities, their connection, and their intersection with social categories of hierarchy.

-In addition, the field of health equity focuses on ensuring that all populations-regardless of race, ethnicity, age, gender, gender identity, sexual orientation, immigration status, disability status, geographic origin, and so on-have equal opportunity to achieve and maintain a healthy life.
-Due to historical and current issues of marginalization, discrimination, and a variety of social determinants of health, many groups do not have the same access to the means necessary to achieve health and wellbeing.
-As a result, there are severe and persistent inequities in health status and outcomes seen across populations.

-This course is designed to provide an overview of the field, including the origins and context in which health inequities occur, an in-depth look at multiple populations impacted by health inequities, and training in culturally specific methods to improve health equity.
+The course will shed light on how intermingled inequalities are reflected in health and healthcare.
+The field of health equity focuses on ensuring that all populations- regardless of age, class, disability status, ethnicity, geographic origin, gender, gender identity, immigration status, race, sexual orientation and so on-have equal opportunity to achieve and maintain a healthy life.
+This course is designed to provide an overview of the field, including the origins and context in which health inequities occur, an indepth look at multiple populations impacted by health inequities, and training in culturally informed methods to improve health equity.
 Course assignments are intended to advance student skills in a manner that provides them with the tools necessary to make a meaningful difference in achieving health equity.

+Finally, this course is a social and behavioral sciences (S) subject area course in the UF General Education Program.
+(It also satisfies a Diversity (D) requirement.)
+Social and behavioral science courses provide instruction in the history, key themes, principles, terminology, and underlying theory or methodologies used in the social and behavioral sciences and beyond.
+See more information below

 Course Aims, Objectives, and Outcomes: With this course, the participants will develop a deeper understanding of health disparities, their connection, and their intersection with social categories of hierarchy.
 As a sociologist, I will often utilize the social perspective in understanding these concepts.
 This course will offer empirical, analytical, and theoretical tools to promote health equity through a combination of readings, lectures, reflection, and audio-visual materials.
-(WST: SS/G&S; HDS Minor: Core)